Packages in Java

 // package contents go here

-To import a package into our Java code, we can use the import keyword followed by the name of the package.
+To import a package Java code, we can use the import keyword followed by the name of the package.
 For example, to import the com.codersathi package, we can use the following code:

 import com.codersathi.*;